I’m obsessed with Greece.

 The most well-known and well-preserved building is the Tower of the Winds: a large octagonal marble tower that functions as a sundial, weathervane, and water clock.
 It’s believed to be the first meteorological station in the world, and worth having a look inside.

 Plaka is all about clean colourful streets, bustling cafes, and amazing places to eat.
-It’s touristy as hell, and busy for a reason, but I still loved spending an afternoon cafe-hopping through the picturesque streets and taking photos of all of the colours.
+It’s popular with visitors, but busy for a reason, and I still loved spending an afternoon cafe-hopping through the picturesque streets and taking photos of all of the colours.

 While you’re in Plaka, you have to check out Anafiotika’s white-washed buildings and narrow streets for an insight into what Greek island life is like.
 The buildings look a lot like what you’ll find on Santorini.